Jouanin's petrel

 Jouanin's petrel (Bulweria fallax) is a species of seabird in the family Procellariidae.

-It is found throughout the northwestern Indian Ocean.
+It is found throughout the northwestern Indian Ocean and has also been found in New Zealand.

 Its natural habitats are open seas and shallow seas.
-It has been recorded breeding on Socotra.
+It has been recorded breeding on Socotra, with a known breeding colony on Samhah island.

 It is threatened by illegal killing.